ThunderFly-aerospace/.github/profile/README.md

 ### Welcome to ThunderFly's GitHub!

 At [ThunderFly s.r.o.](https://www.thunderfly.cz/), we specialize in cutting-edge UAV technology, focusing on **harsh-weather-resistant UAVs, atmospheric measurement sensors, and advanced avionics**.
-Our products are designed and manufactured in the **European Union** 🇪🇺, ensuring high standards of quality, and reliability.
+Our products are designed and manufactured in the **European Union** 🇪🇺, ensuring high standards of quality and reliability.

-With a strong foundation in RF hardware design with a connection to aerospace engineering and research.
+With a strong foundation in RF hardware design, with a connection to aerospace engineering and research.
 We developed solutions that enhance UAV capabilities for atmospheric studies and environmental monitoring.

 ![ThunderFly products](/profile/img/TF_mosaic.jpg)